 Hiya Gorgeous!

-I hope you’ve been enjoying my 5 Pillars of Wellness blog series as much as I have!
-If that doesn’t sound familiar to you, here’s a quick recap: My Pillars of Wellness are about optimizing what you’re eating, drinking and thinking, and how you’re resting and renewing.
+This post is part of my 5 Pillars of Wellness blog series, where I cover how to optimize what you’re eating, drinking and thinking, and how you’re resting and renewing.

 I’m passionate about hydration and it’s key to overall good health.
 H2O is an unsung hero.
 So let’s give it the attention it deserves, shall we?

-Why Drinking Water and Staying Hydrated is Important
+Why Drinking Water & Staying Hydrated is Important

 Water is considered an essential nutrient for a reason.
 It makes up 60 percent of our bodies and is crucial for the function of vital organs.
 Water aids your body’s digestion, helps remove waste in detoxification processes, keeps your skin healthy, regulates body temperature, helps maintain energy and boosts physical performance.